 During majors, sportsbooks will broaden their prop menus to include options such as Who will be the low amateur? and Who will be the top golfer from X country?
 For season-long props you can usually bet on how many majors some of the top golfers will win during the year.

 Each-way bets (E/W)

 Each-way bets allow bettors to decrease variance by directing a portion of the bet toward the golfer winning outright and a portion of it on the golfer finishing inside a certain place.
 For the latter part, sportsbooks typically require the golfer to finish in the top five, though it may vary.

-For example, you might bet $100 on Matthew Fitzpatrick to win the tournament at 75/1, and Fitzpatrick at 25/1 to finish in the top 5.
+For example, you might bet $100 on Cameron Young to win the tournament at 75/1, and Young at 25/1 to finish in the top 5.

 Each-way betting is essentially protection from a bad beat.
 You think finding yourself on the wrong side of a back-door cover is bad?
 Wait until you’re sweating a ticket with a potential 5000% return on a golfer who is in the final pairing on Sunday, only to see him buckle at the knees and finish runner-up.
 Now that is a bad beat.